Project-OSRM/osrm-backend/docs/profiles.md

-classes                              | Sequence         | Determines the allowed classes that can be referenced using `{forward,backward}_classes` on the way in the `process_way` function. restrictions                         | Sequence         | Determines which turn restrictions will be used for this profile. suffix_list                          | Set              | List of name suffixes needed for determining if "Highway 101 NW" the same road as "Highway 101 ES". relation_types                       | Sequence         | Determines wich relations should be cached for processing in this profile.
+classes                              | Sequence         | Determines the allowed classes that can be referenced using `{forward,backward}_classes` on the way in the `process_way` function. restrictions                         | Sequence         | Determines which turn restrictions will be used for this profile. suffix_list                          | Set              | List of name suffixes needed for determining if "Highway 101 NW" the same road as "Highway 101 ES". relation_types                       | Sequence         | Determines which relations should be cached for processing in this profile.
 It contains relations types

 ### process_node(profile, node, result, relations)
 Process an OSM node to determine whether this node is a barrier or can be passed and whether passing it incurs a delay.